rocketbot-cl/AdvancedExcel/README.md

 32. Remove Duplicates
 Execute the remove duplicates command of Excel

-33. Save Excel
-Save a Excel file in the indicated path

-34. Export to advanced PDF
+33. Export to advanced PDF
 Export to PDF with options

-35. Copy-Move Sheet
+34. Copy-Move Sheet
 Copy or move a sheet

-36. Insert Form
+35. Insert Form
 Insert Form in Excel

-37. Read Filtered Cells
+36. Read Filtered Cells
 Allow read only cells filters

-38. Count Filtered Cells
+37. Count Filtered Cells
 Allow count only cells filters

-39. Replace
+38. Replace
 Run replace action to excel

-40. Order
+39. Order
 Run replace action to excel

-41. Refresh All
+40. Refresh All
 Refresh all data in Excel

-42. Find
+41. Find
 Return de first found cell

-43. Lock Cells
+42. Lock Cells
 Lock or Unlock cells

-44. Add Chart
+43. Add Chart
 Create a new chart in an excel sheet

-45. Remove Password
+44. Remove Password
 Remove password and save the Excel

-46. Insert image
+45. Insert image
 Insert an image

-47. Export Chart
+46. Export Chart
 Export a chart from index

-48. Not visible mode
+47. Not visible mode
 Open not visible excel.

-49. Write array objects
+48. Write array objects
 Write array object on Excel cells.

-50. Copy-Paste Format
+49. Copy-Paste Format
 Copy format range cell to another sheet

-51. Update links
+50. Update links
 Changes a link from one document to another

-52. Unlock sheet
+51. Unlock sheet
 Unlock sheet

-53. Convert to .txt
+52. Convert to .txt
 Convert to .txt

-54. Text to columns
+53. Text to columns
 Parses a column of cells that contain text into several columns.

-55. Convert Excel time to hours
+54. Convert Excel time to hours
 Convert Excel time to hours.
 Returns the format as hh: mm: ss

-56. Print sheet
+55. Print sheet
 Prints a sheet

-57. Save Excel with password
+56. Save Excel with password
 Save a Excel file

-58. Save Excel
+57. Save Excel
 Save a Excel file in the indicated path

-59. Close XLSX
+58. Close XLSX
 Close the workbook opened by Rocketbot

-### Updates}
+### Updates
 #### 09-Aug-2022
 - Add "Special Paste" options to Copy-Paste and add Get Cell Colors command
 #### 22-Jul-2022